Our Board of Directors

 At Toronto Pearson International Airport, Selma was the senior executive responsible for corporate safety and security and the senior executive diversity and inclusion champion; while at OMERS, she established the legal and compliance department.
 In addition to her other responsibilities at AT&T, she served as the Chief Privacy Officer for AT&T’s Canadian operations.

-Scott McDonald profile photoScott McDonald is an experienced corporate director and former senior executive.
-In addition to presently serving as a Board Director and HR & Governance Committee Chair for Ontario Power Generation, Scott also serves as a Director and Governance Committee Chair for the Board of the Michael Garron Hospital.
-He previously served as a Director and HR Committee Chair on the Boards of Purolator and SCI.
+Scott McDonaldScott McDonald is an experienced corporate director and former senior executive.
+In addition to presently serving as a director and Human Resources & Governance Committee Chair of OPG, Scott has previously served as a director, Human Resources Committee Chair, and Governance Committee Chair on the boards of directors of Purolator, SCI Logistics, and Michael Garron Hospital.

 Scott’s career as a senior business executive was with large complex Canadian and North American companies in both the private and public sectors.
 With extensive C-suite experience in Human Resources, his background also includes general management, operations, sales, and distribution across several industries: consumer packaged goods, food, logistics and distribution, and forest products.
 His career provided him with the opportunity to have worked in both official languages, and also to work and live in Toronto, Sudbury, Montreal, and Ottawa.

-Jill Pepall profile photoJill Pepall is a senior investment executive with a successful career in the banking, insurance, and public sector pension industries.
+Jill PepallJill Pepall is a senior investment executive with a successful career in the banking, insurance, and public sector pension industries.
 Most recently, she was Executive Vice President and Chief Investment Officer (CIO) of Investment Management Corporation of Ontario, with $70 billion of assets under management, and its predecessor organization, Ontario Pension Board.
 Prior to that, she was Managing Director and CIO at Scotia Asset Management and Head of Investments at Empire Life Insurance.

-Tracy Primeau profile photoTracy Primeau has more than 30 years' experience in the energy sector, recently retiring from Bruce Power as a Shift Manager in the operations division.
-Tracy began her career in the nuclear industry where she was one of the few women to become a CNSC licensed Authorized Nuclear Operator and the only female shift manager to work her way up from the shop floor.
+Tracy PrimeauTracy Primeau has more than 30 years’ experience in the energy sector, having retired from Bruce Power as a shift manager in the operations division.
+Tracy began her career in the nuclear industry, where she was one of the few women to become a CNSC licensed Authorized Nuclear Operator and the only female shift manager to work her way up from the shop floor.

 As a proud member of the Nipissing First Nation, Tracy strives to use the Seven Grandfather Teachings in her leadership every day.
 She was a founding member of the Ontario Hydro Native Circle in 1992 and was the first Chair of the Bruce Power Native Circle, a position she held for many years.

-Jim Reinsch profile photoJim Reinsch retired from the Bechtel Group where he was Senior Vice President and Partner, and past President of Bechtel Nuclear.
-In this role he was responsible for the global profit/loss, customer relations, operations, project management, marketing, and business development of Bechtel’s three nuclear business segments: nuclear operating plant services, steam generator replacement, and operations of Bechtel’s global nuclear activities.
+Jim ReinschJim Reinsch retired from the Bechtel Group where he was Senior Vice President and Partner, and past President of Bechtel Nuclear.
+In this role, he was responsible for the global profit/loss, customer relations, operations, project management, marketing, and business development of Bechtel’s three nuclear business segments: nuclear operating plant services, steam generator replacement, and operations of Bechtel’s global nuclear activities.
 During his 40 years with Bechtel, he also presided over Bechtel Canada, and managed large regions in the United States and Asia.
 He served as the President of the American Nuclear Society organization and was a member of the Nuclear Energy Institute as well as a member of their Executive Committee.

-Jim is also a member of several international nuclear energy organizations, including the World Association of Nuclear Operators and the World Nuclear Association.
+Jim is a member of several international nuclear energy organizations, including the World Association of Nuclear Operators and the World Nuclear Association.
 Jim holds a Bachelor of Science degree from the University of Maryland.

 Jim is a past board member of Frederick Memorial Hospital, Hood College Board of Trustees, Duke Energy, the Smithsonian National Portrait Gallery, Terrestrial Energy, and the Emirate Nuclear Energy Corporation’s Committee on Nuclear Power which reports to the board of directors.

-Jim Sheppard profile photoJoe Sheppard was appointed to the OPG Board in March 2017 and currently serves as an Independent Consultant.
-Joe was Interim Senior Vice President for Southern California Edison Company and served as its Interim Chief Nuclear Officer from September 2010 to December 9, 2010.
+James SheppardJoe Sheppard was appointed to the OPG Board on March 31, 2017 and currently serves as an Independent Consultant.
+Joe was Interim Senior Vice President for Southern California Edison Company and served as its Interim Chief Nuclear Officer from September 2010 to December 2010.

-Anju holds a Bachelor of Science degree and a Bachelor of Education degree from the University of Delhi (New Delhi, India), a Master’s degree in business administration from the City University of New York and a Chartered Director (C.Dir) designation from McMaster University.
+Anju holds a Bachelor of Science and Bachelor of Education from the University of Delhi, an MBA from the City University of New York, and advanced governance credentials, including an ESG designation (GCB.D) from Competent Boards and a Chartered Director (C. Dir.) designation from the Directors College.
+Anju also holds an Honorary Doctorate of Engineering from the Toronto Metropolitan University.

 Subscribe and stay informed